-Tillerson Doesn't Deny Calling Trump A 'Moron,' Says He Never Considered Resigning
+Tillerson Says He Never Considered Resigning, Doesn't Deny Calling Trump A 'Moron'

 Rex Tillerson denied a report out early Wednesday that he considered resigning as secretary of state, but he did not deny another detail in the report — that he called President Trump a "moron."